edgeimpulse/expert-projects/software-integration-demos/azure-machine-learning-kubernetes-compute-ei.md

 ---
 description: >-
-  Azure Machine Learning with Kubernetes Compute combined with Edge Impulse, for a sample device-to-cloud ML application
+  Azure Machine Learning with Kubernetes Compute combined with Edge Impulse, for a sample device-to-cloud ML application.
 ---

 # Azure Machine Learning with Kubernetes Compute and Edge Impulse